ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Description: This field contains a brief description of the keying material.

-* References: This contains a pointer to the public specification for the format of the keying material, if one exists.
+* Reference: This contains a pointer to the public specification for the format of the keying material, if one exists.

 This registry has been initially populated with the value in {{fig-gkty}}.